lasallecms/lasallecms-l5-flagship/INSTALL.md

 php artisan db:seed
 ```

+The seed files contain live data for lookup tables.
+So do not skip this step.

 ## Change the Default User Details

 The default Super Administrator (my ode to Joomla) is "admin@example.org" with the password "password" (omit quotes).
 It is a good idea to log into the admin with this user to ensure that you can log in; and, then change the user details & password.